iifl-logo

 Resignation:

-During the year under review, none of the Directors resigned and none of the Independent Directors is due for reappointment.
+During the year under review, none of the Directors resigned and none of the Independent Directors is due for re-appointment.

 Your Company has also received necessary declaration from all the directors, as required as per Section 164(2) and 184(1) of the Act.

-Declarations by Independent Directors:
+Declaration by Independent Directors:

-149(6) of the Act and Regulation 16(1)(b) of SEBI Listing Regulations.
-In the opinion of the Board, they fulfill the conditions of Independence as specified in the Act and the Rules made there under and are independent of the management.
+The Company has received necessary declaration from each Independent Directors of the Company, pursuant to the provisions of Section 149(7) of the Act, confirming that they meet the criteria of independence as laid down under Section 149(6) of the Act and Regulation 16(1)(b) of the SEBI Listing Regulations.
+In the opinion of the Board of Director of the Company ("the Board"), they fulfill the conditions of Independence as specified in the Act and the Rules made there under and are independent of the management.

 Board Membership Criteria and list of Core Skills/Expertise identified in the context of the business:

 The Board is responsible for shaping the future of the organisation within its fiduciary characteristics.
 Therefore, identifying the key competencies of the Board members is very much essential to ensure that the qualified persons undertake this cardinal role.
-Globally, identifying the key competencies of Board members is considered as the step towards a successful Board.
+Globally, identifying the key competencies of the Board members is considered as the step towards a successful Board.
 Broadly, the parameters for identifying key competencies or skill-set can be categorised as follows:

-Industry knowledge/experience:
+Industry Knowledge/Experience:

 Having experience and knowledge of the industry in which the organisation operates is one of the key competencies of a Board member.
 This is required for achieving the objectives of the organisation while operating effectively, responsibly, legally and sustainably.
-The Board members are required to demonstrate an understanding of: the relevant laws, rules, regulation policies applicable to the organisation/industry/sector and level/status of compliances thereof by the organisation the best corporate governance practices, relevant governance codes, governance structure, processes and practices followed by the organisation business ethics, policies, codes and practices of the organisation the organisation structures and systems which enable identification and management of risks and crisis international practices being followed
+The Board members are required to demonstrate an understanding of:

-Strategic expertise:
+Strategic Expertise:

 To create and implement effective strategies, a thorough knowledge of the strategic process is required.
 The ability to think strategically enables directors to propose ideas, options and plans that provide advantage of available opportunities while reflecting a broad and future-oriented perspective.
 Having an understanding of the need for a clear vision and purpose to guide the strategy, models and methods of strategic analysis, option analysis, the factors involved in successful strategy implementation by the directors is required for giving a strategic direction to the organisation.
-The sub-sets under this head may be as below: Strategic thinking Vision and value creation Strategy Development Strategy implementation and modification/updation
+The sub-sets under this head may be as below:

 Finance and Accounting Skills:

-The Board of directors needs to be financially literate, understanding of the organizations business operations, analytical ability and interpersonal skills, and a sharp understanding of industry technology.The sub-sets under this head may be as below: Ability to understand and analyze financial reports.
+The Board needs to be financially literate, understanding of the organizations business operations, analytical ability and interpersonal skills and a sharp understanding of industry technology.
+The sub-sets under this head may be as below:

-Ability to review and analyze proposed budgets in light of Association resources, strategic goals, and priorities.
-Ability for handling financial management along with an understanding of accounting and financial statement.
+> Ability to review and analyze proposed budgets in light of Association resources, strategic goals and priorities.

 Governance: